 Welcome to Kingfishers, our Year 3 class.
 Our class teachers are Mrs Coult and Mrs Davies (covering Mrs Smith's maternity leave), and our Learning Support Assistants are Mrs Johnson (Mon-Thurs) and Mrs Poole (Friday).
 As the first year in the junior school, it is an exciting class for the children.
 We wear the upper school uniform and are working on become independent learners.
 We spend time developing our confidence to express our questions, thinking and reasoning.
 We link our topic work across many subjects to create an engaging and fun curriculum.
 Topics in Year 3 include the Romans, Ancient Greek Myths and the Egyptians.

-In Maths, we will continue to focus on multiplication and division in maths, using a variety of concrete and pictorial resources.
+This half term in Maths, we will be focusing on fractions, time and measurement (mass and capacity), and will continue to use a variety of concrete and pictorial resources.
 Rich opportunities will continue to be provided for children to work collaboratively and independently to develop their problem solving and reasoning skills.